 Ideal planting times are early spring when there's no longer a threat of frost or in early fall.
 If you plant the tree in fall, make sure there's enough time for the roots to grow and become established before the first freeze.

-Dig a hole that's twice as big and deep as the tree's root ball.
-Place a mound of soil in the middle of the hole so that the tree can be planted at the same soil level as it was in the nursery container.
+Dig a hole that's twice as wide and only as deep as the tree's root ball.
+Make sure the tree is planted at the same soil level as it was in the nursery container.
 Backfill the hole and water your new ornamental cherry tree well.

 Watering a Yoshino Cherry Tree

 Yoshino cherry trees do best with consistent moisture, especially young trees that are still establishing their roots.
 However, these trees have mild drought tolerance, so they can go a short time without water.
 If you're getting plenty of rain, the tree likely doesn't need supplemental water.
 However, if the top 2 inches of the soil dry out due to lack of rain, it's a good idea to give the tree a deep watering.
-Apply the water slowly over about 30 minutes at the base of the tree to allow the water to soak in without running off and to reach deeply into the soil.
+Apply the water slowly over about 30 minutes underneath the tree's canopy to allow the water to soak in without running off and to reach deeply into the soil.

 Fertilizing and Pruning a Yoshino Cherry Tree

 Hold off on fertilizing for the first two years.
-After that, apply a slow-release fertilizer that contains nitrogen in the early spring months as the tree starts to grow.
-Follow the package instructions for how and when to apply the fertilizer.
+After that, apply a slow-release fertilizer that contains nitrogen in the early spring months as the tree starts to grow, only according to soil-test recommendations.
+In the absence of a soil test, follow label directions for how and when to apply the fertilizer.

 The Japanese flowering cherry tree naturally grows in an attractive rounded shape, so it doesn't need much pruning.
 Grab a pruning tool if you notice any damaged or diseased branches.
+Because cherry trees are prone to disease, be sure to sanitize your pruning tool by wiping it with isopropyl alcohol before each cut that you make.
 Trim out those branches immediately to keep the tree healthy.
 You can also prune branches that appear crowded to ensure the strongest, healthiest branches have enough space to grow.
-If you want to prune for shape or size, the best time to do it is in early summer so you don't trim off the buds.
+If you want to prune for shape or size, the best time to do it is in early summer after it's finished flowering.